Topological superconductivity induced by spin-orbit coupling, perpendicular magnetic field and superlattice potential: Model

 \subsection{Self-consistency equations}

 To solve the self-consistency equations, we define the Gor'kov Green's function at momentum $\vec{k}$ as \be \ee where $f(E)=\frac{1}{\exp(E/k_B T)+1}$ is the Fermi-Dirac distribution function.
 We consider only $T=0$ in this work.
-The self-consistency equations can be expressed in terms of $\mathcal{G}$ as \be \ee This equation is solved iteratively to achieve self-consistency.
+The self-consistency equations can be expressed in terms of $\mathcal{G}$ as \be